Jose Siri Player Props: Rays vs. Phillies

-The Tampa Bay Rays and Jose Siri, who went 0-for-4 last time in action, battle Taijuan Walker and the Philadelphia Phillies at Tropicana Field, Wednesday at 6:40 PM ET.
+After going 0-for-4 in his most recent game, Jose Siri and the Tampa Bay Rays face the Philadelphia Phillies (who will hand the ball to Cristopher Sanchez) at 6:40 PM ET on Thursday.

-In his previous game he had a hitless showing (0-for-4) against the Phillies.
+In his last game he had a hitless performance (0-for-4) against the Phillies.

 Jose Siri Game Info & Props vs. the Phillies